ubc-library-rc/rdm/content/10-4_AI-Assisted-Data-De-identification.md

 ---

 ## Recap: Manual de-identification methods
-In our second workshop, we introduced you to some common examples of manual de-identification methods for sensitive data.
+In our second workshop - ["Introduction to Manual Data De-identification"](https://ubc-library-rc.github.io/rdm/content/10-2_Manual-Data-Anonymization.html), we introduced you to some common examples of manual de-identification methods for sensitive data.
 Have a look at the list below for a refresher on the types we discussed:
 - Anonymization: all identifying information is removed from the dataset and cannot be restored.
 - Pseudonymization: identifying information is replaced with artificial identifiers, such as codes or numbers.
 -	Aggregation: individual data points are grouped together into categories or ranges.